Context

 Response

-We created a fossil-fuel free structure, simple and classic in form, with a detached, barn-like garage and connecting breezeway.
-Approaching from the back end of the property, the house emerges solid and modest.
-On the farmhouse porch, sunlight filters through a trellised cutout on the roof to dance across a massive boulder that sits beneath it.
-Harvested from the site and rolled into place, the monolith pays homage to the old stone wall it once served as a cornerstone for.
+Approaching from the back end of the property, Spark Side emerges solid and modest.
+Gabled volumes recall New England’s colonial architecture and embrace rectangular forms, both for their vernacular aspect and the efficiencies in performance they afford.
+A detached, barn-like garage connects to the farmhouse porch via slatted breezeway.
+Sunlight filters through a trellised cutout on the roof to dance across a massive boulder that sits beneath it.
+Harvested from the site and rolled into place, the monolith pays homage to the wall it once served as a cornerstone for.

-Spark Side’s glassy entryway provides a hint of the modern interior beyond, where oversized, high-performance windows flood the double-height kitchen, dining, and living spaces with light and passive heat.
-In similar fashion to the slatted exterior breezeway, the open staircase offers a glimpse through the residence, past the kitchen and living room to the full-width screen porch at the rear of the home.
+A glassy entryway hints at the modern interior beyond, where oversized south-facing windows flood the double-height kitchen, dining, and living spaces with light and passive heat.
+In similar fashion to the slatted exterior breezeway, the open staircase offers a glimpse through the residence, past the kitchen and living room to a screened porch at the rear of the home.
+Three bedrooms and three bathrooms round out the home’s mostly open floorplan, with a workout room and offices below.

 We conducted a Biophilic Charette with the owners to capture and recreate their favorite moments spent outdoors.
 As avid adventurers, they were immediately drawn to the idea of incorporating “risk and peril” in the design.
 We were able to evoke a sense of precariousness with a cantilevered loft extension on the second floor.
-Supported by just 2.5 inches of specially laminated structural wood, the loft jets into the double-height living and dining room with structural tenuity, evoking a bit of the same rush felt when standing on a cliff’s edge and peering down.
+Supported only by 2.5 inches of laminated structural boards, the loft jets over the primary living area, evoking a bit of the same rush felt when peering down from a cliff’s edge.
 A large window inside the second-floor primary suite overlooks the dining room, accentuating the vibe.

-Spark Side requires 90% less energy to heat and cool than a a code-built home of the same size, and is achieving Net Zero Energy on an annual basis with help from a 12.4KW photovoltaic array.
+As a Phius-certified Passive House, Spark Side requires 90% less energy to heat and cool than a code-built home of the same size, and is achieving Net Zero Energy on an annual basis with help from a 12.4KW photovoltaic array.